SkBlaz/tax2vec/README.md

 ```

+# Making features from knowledge graphs?
-(Beta feature, in serial mode only) It is also possible to obtain features from Microsoft Concept Graph via function knowledge_graph_features().
-It uses spacy to find nouns in the sentence and then look up hypernyms in the graph.
-To do this, we just need to pass argument *knowledge_graph=True* when using Microsoft Concept Graph.
+(Beta feature, in serial mode only) It is also possible to obtain features from e.g., Microsoft Concept Graph via function knowledge_graph_features().
+It uses SpaCy to find nouns in the sentence and then look up generalizations in the graph.
+To do this, we just need to pass argument *knowledge_graph=True* when e.g., using Microsoft Concept Graph.
 Also the path to the file with knowledge graph relations should be specified (parameter *path*).
 Parameter *hyp* specifies how many hypernyms from each relevant word from our text we should take in account.
+Example follows:

 ```python